Java licensing

 Evaluate Java Alternatives for Non-Critical Embedded Uses

-• Use open-source Java alternatives like OpenJDK for non-critical embedded components.
+• Utilize open-source Java alternatives, such as OpenJDK, for non-critical embedded components.

 • Reserve Oracle Java licensing for mission-critical embedded systems requiring specific Oracle support and updates.